kyaulabs/win11tweak/README.md

 ## Features

+This set of scripts attempts to maintain a vanilla appearance while gutting most of the unneeded and/or unwanted items from the operating system.
+Privacy is another focus and as such any call home or telemetry functions have been disabled or out-right removed.

+Similar to Linux or Mac OSX a package manager will be installed to manage software updates.
+If you do not look at any other part of the script it is encouraged upon you to at least read the list of software that chocolatey (the package manager) will be installing by default.

 ## Windows 11 Tweaks Guide

 ### Installation

-While this can be used with any version of Windows 11, this guide revolves around Windows 11 Pro N.
+While this can be used with any version of Windows 11, this guide revolves around Windows 11 Pro N. In order to bypass the Microsoft Account requirements it is advised that you pull your network cable until Windows 11 is fully installed.

-*At this time of this writing, all of the N installs have a broken OOBE which results in a black screen upon first boot after install.*
+*While broken in the original leaked versions of Windows 11, all of the N version installs are now working as intended.*

 ![Install_01](README_media/Install_01.png)